bridgedb/docker/README.md

 ```
 docker pull bigcatum/bridgedb:[tag]
 ```
-Depending on the version, the Docker Image will have a number of mapping datasets (.bridge files) included, which can cause a longer time to pull the docker Image.
 Currently, the main docker image consists of all available identifier mapping (.bridge) files.
+The tags of the Docker images describe the BridgeDb version and the version of the web service.
+For example, the Docker image of bigcatum/bridgedb:3.0.23-2.1.6 has the BridgeDb version os 3.0.23 and the webservice version of 2.1.6.

 To confirm that this step has worked and the Docker Image was pulled correctly, enter the following:
 ```